refraction-ray/iastu-hpc2-manual/administrators/toolchains/slurm.md

 In this section, I will discuss on slurm and its ecosystem, including how can it interacts with mpi, python, mathematica and so on.

-In a word, slurm is very powerful but has really bad presentation of documentation.
+In a word, slurm is very powerful but honestly speaking, it has a really bad presentation of documentation and not so good and large community.

 ## MPI